 Make your kids join the fun of the whole food drying experience!

 It’s a fun and educational activity.
-They’ll learn how to cook different foods and serve them on a tray.
-A great way to teach them about the nutritional value of different foods.
+Your kids will learn to cook and serve different foods on a tray—a great way to teach your kids about the nutritional value of different foods.

 Preserve Food for Longer